Halle Berry: Personal life

-Berry started dating Grammy winning American musician Van Hunt in 2020, which was revealed through her Instagram.
+Berry started dating American musician Van Hunt in 2020, which was revealed through her Instagram.

 Activism

 Along with Pierce Brosnan, Cindy Crawford, Jane Seymour, Dick Van Dyke, Téa Leoni, and Daryl Hannah, Berry successfully fought in 2006 against the Cabrillo Port Liquefied Natural Gas facility that was proposed off the coast of Malibu.
 Berry said, "I care about the air we breathe, I care about the marine life and the ecosystem of the ocean."
 In May 2007, Governor Arnold Schwarzenegger vetoed the facility.
 Hasty Pudding Theatricals gave her its 2006 Woman of The Year award.
-Berry took part in a nearly 2,000-house cell-phone bank campaign for Barack Obama in February 2008.
+Berry took part in a nearly 2,000-house cellphone-bank campaign for Barack Obama in February 2008.
 In April 2013, she appeared in a video clip for Gucci's "Chime for Change" campaign that aims to raise funds and awareness of women's issues in terms of education, health, and justice.
 In August 2013, Berry testified alongside Jennifer Garner before the California State Assembly's Judiciary Committee in support of a bill that would protect celebrities' children from harassment by photographers.
 The bill passed in September.

+In May 2024, Berry advocated for more research and education on menopause by supporting a bill introduced by Senators Patty Murray and Lisa Murkowski.
+Berry said, "I'm in menopause, OK?...
+The shame has to be taken out of menopause.
+We have to talk about this very normal part of our life that happens.
+Our doctors can't even say the word to us, let alone walk us through the journey."